olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 Unit tests are part of every good build pipeline.
 In this exercise we will forcefully create a failing build via a failing unit test and correct it again.
 This will give you some idea about the guardrails that unit test bring to an automation pipeline.

 1. Switch to Visual Studio Code.
-As preparation you should already have checked out the source code of the Parts Unlimited solution.
+As preparation you should already have checked out the source code (cloned the git repository) of the Parts Unlimited solution.
 If not, please do so now.

 1. Open the file `ProductSearchTests.cs` and modify a test case as depicted in the screenshot to trigger a failing unit test:

     ![UnitTests](./media/01-unit-tests.png)

+    > The test verifies that the search returns at least one product matching the search term "proDuct 1" and we purposefully change it to expect "Product BUG", which breaks the test.

 1. Commit your changes.